GianTonic/FantaSoccer/README.md

 # FantaSoccer 1.0

 # Server Rest C++
-Server REST written in c++ using Model View Controller pattern.
+server REST written in C ++ using the Model View Controller pattern.
+The server exposes REST end-points to listen for any incoming request from the py client.
+The server manages the requests and executes sql queries on mysql relational db to process data from/to "fanta-Soccer" tournament.
+The server updates a .csv file to keep track of the score of all the teams for each day of the tournament.

 The library used are:
 -cpprestsdk (to perform REST request) https://github.com/Microsoft/cpprestsdk/wiki/Getting-Started-Tutorial